ericgolftourney/StoreLocatorPlus/readme.txt

 * Fix remove credits not saving.
 * Fix an error in how Pro Pack was being loaded.
 Unmatched } caused erratic behavior.
 * Fix a Pro Pack / Store Pages hook issue.
+* Find button is now text based button by default on new installs.

 = 3.8.3 (January 2013) =